forlilab/Ringtail/README.md

 ```
 $ cd test/test_data/
 ```
-Now, let us create a database containing the results from only group 1:
+Now, let us create a database containing the results from only group 1.
+Note that these files are DLGs.
+If we were using Vina PDBQTs, we would need to add `--mode vina`.
 ```
 $ rt_process_vs.py write --file_path group1
 ```